Adopted by the Board on 23-Feb-2021

 - Chapter leadership is open to all participants.
 Leadership is personal, and not associated with any organization, company, or employer.

-- Leaders will sign and return a Leader’s agreement within 2 weeks of receipt.
+- Leaders will sign and return a leader’s agreement within 30 days of receipt.

-- Each leader will annually confirm upon request that they intend to continue volunteering as Chapter Leader.
+- Each leader will annually confirm upon request within 30 days that they intend to continue volunteering as chapter leader.

-- Leaders should transition or rotate every 2-3 years, and encourage fresh Leaders to step up and participate in the Chapter operations.
-Leader selection is at the Chapter’s discretion.
+- Leaders are encouraged to transition or rotate every 2-3 years (minimum 2 years, maximum 3 years) to allow fresh leaders to step up and participate in the chapter operations.
+Leader selection is at the chapter’s discretion, provided all policies are followed.

-- If a Chapter’s Leadership does not have consensus, fair and open elections should be administered with the support of OWASP Staff and the Chapters Committee.
+- If a chapter’s leadership does not have consensus, fair and open elections should be administered with the support of OWASP staff and the Chapter Committee.

-- Any changes in chapter leadership must be done by submitting a ticket with all information to the New Chapter/Leader Request by one of the existing Leaders.
+- Any changes in chapter leadership should be done by submitting a ticket with all information to the New Chapter/Leader Request by one of the existing leaders.
+If the local chapter leadership is inactive, this request can be made by local chapter OWASP members.

-- If a leader needs to step down, they must send an email to the Foundation or submit a ticket to the New Chapter/Leader Request.
+- If a leader needs to step down, they should submit a ticket to the New Chapter/Leader Request.

 Running a Chapter